microsoft/playwright/docs/selectors.md

 ### id, data-testid, data-test-id, data-test

 Id engines are selecting based on the corresponding atrribute value.
 For example: `data-test-id=foo` is equivalent to `querySelector('*[data-test-id=foo]')`.

-### zs

-ZSelector is an experimental engine that tries to make selectors survive future refactorings.
-Example: `zs=div ~ "Login"`.

-TODO: write more.

 ## Custom selector engines